open-portfolio/open-portfolio.github.io/allocator/strategyAllocation.md

 # Strategy Allocation

-The strategy allocation view is at the heart of _FlowAllocator_.
+The strategy allocation view is at the heart of _Flow Allocator_.

 ## Strategy Grid